voxel51/fiftyone/docs/source/user_guide/dataset_zoo/datasets.rst

         #
         # Load 10 samples from the validation split that
-        # contain the actions "Bathing dog" and "Walking the dog"
+        # contain the actions "Archery" and "Cricket"
         #
         # Videos that contain all `classes` will be prioritized first, followed
         # by videos that contain at least one of the required `classes`.
 If